Children's Hospital Colorado

 720-777-6600

-The Brachial Plexus Center at Children’s Hospital Colorado specializes in caring for children with a brachial plexus injury, which involves damage to nerves that travel from the spine to the shoulder and arm.
-In addition to this injury, we treat infants with brachial plexus birth palsy and other types of brachial plexus conditions such as traumatic injuries that may occur later in a child’s life.
+The Brachial Plexus Center at Children’s Hospital Colorado specializes in caring for children with a brachial plexus injury, which involves damage to the nerves that go from the spine to the shoulder and arm.
+In addition, we treat infants with brachial plexus birth palsy and other types of brachial plexus conditions, such as traumatic injuries that can happen later in a child’s life.

 An illustration of a baby that shows the brain with nerves connecting the brain and arm muscles.
 It lists the symptoms of brachial plexus palsy as weakness in the arm or hand, arm held against body and elbow straight, tightness and decrease in feeling in the shoulder, arm or hand.